Seven Reasons You Should Retire in California

 Los Angeles, San Diego and San Francisco are well known for their diversity and energy — but California’s smaller cities are easier to navigate and less expensive.
 Housing costs are lower in San Joaquin Valley’s Stockton, Bakersfield, Fresno and adjacent Clovis.

-Plus, less gridlock in moderately sized, metropolitan areas means that in minutes, instead of hours, you can be at the beach, lost in the woods or even mountain climbing.
+Plus, less gridlock in moderately sized, metropolitan areas means that in minutes, instead of hours, you can be at the beach, get lost in the woods or even climb a mountain.
 Fresno is a prime example, conveniently located at the crossroads of three national parks: Yosemite, Sequoia and Kings Canyon.

-Of the Bay Area’s nine counties, the California Housing Affordability Tracker says housing costs in the coastal areas are significantly higher than other areas.
-According to Redfin, Porterville is the least expensive town in California, with a medium house price of $355,000.
+Of the Bay Area’s nine counties, the California Housing Affordability Tracker says housing costs in the coastal areas are significantly higher than in other areas.
+In fact, housing costs in California, no matter where you settle, far exceed the rest of the country.
+Yet, there are a few wallet-friendly options.
+According to HomeSnacks, Calipatria, located in Imperial County, is the least expensive town for housing costs in California, with a median home price of approximately $204,100 and a median rent of $78.
 The most affordable housing markets are in Far North counties like Lassen, Siskiyou, Tehama and Plumas, and inland (the Central Valley).

-But most cities in California are seeing home values grow as competition continues to ramp up, pushing up prices and making buying a house one of the most expensive propositions in the country, according to Zillow.
+However, most cities in California are seeing home values grow as competition continues to intensify, pushing up prices and making buying a house one of the most expensive propositions in the country, according to Zillow.

 2. Theaters and music festivals

-Newly retired East Coasters need not go into withdrawal so far away from the Great White Way, because many Broadway shows are presented on regional stages such as Berkeley Repertory Theater, La Jolla Playhouse, San Diego’s Old Globe, Center Theatre Group and Deaf West Theatre, South Coast Repertory in Costa Mesa and Ojai Playwrights Conference.
+Newly retired East Coast residents don’t have to miss the allure of Broadway, as numerous productions grace regional theaters, such as Berkeley Repertory Theater, La Jolla Playhouse, San Diego’s Old Globe, Center Theatre Group and Deaf West Theatre, South Coast Repertory in Costa Mesa and Ojai Playwrights Conference.
+If you head in to San Francisco, you can catch plays at the American Conservatory Theater and more.

 Young and old rave about high-profile performers at Coachella, one of California’s most celebrated music festivals.
-Annual, outdoor events include Napa’s BottleRock, Reggae on the River (every August near Garberville), San Francisco’s free Stern Grove Festival (held in a eucalyptus-wooded amphitheater and in its 86th year), Newport Beach and Monterey jazz festivals, and Splash House in Palm Springs.
+Annual outdoor events include Napa’s BottleRock, Reggae on the River, San Francisco’s free Stern Grove Festival, Newport Beach and Monterey Jazz festivals, and Splash House in Palm Springs.

 3. Literary history and higher education